 As we build and maintain new and existing infrastructure across our service territory, such as transmission or renewable generation facilities, we are mindful of the potential impacts we may have on wildlife.
 This includes species protected under the Endangered Species Act (ESA), the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.
-As careful stewards of the ecological richness of our geographies, we take the necessary steps to ensure wildlife protection.
-We remain committed to protecting the habitats in which we live and operate.
+As committed stewards of the ecological richness of our geographies, we take steps to ensure wildlife and habitat protection.

 - Avian Protection

-For more than three decades, the utility industry, conservation groups, wildlife resource agencies and others have worked together to understand why and how birds collide with or are electrocuted by power lines.
+For more than three decades, the utility industry, conservation groups, wildlife resource agencies and others have collaborated to understand why and how birds collide with or are electrocuted by power lines.

 To reduce avian mortality, utilities have adopted voluntary company-specific Avian Protection Plans to mitigate the risks associated with bird interactions with electric facilities.
-We completed our Plan in 2013, and we continue implementing it today.
-The plan’s purpose is to reduce the incidences of bird electrocutions and collisions with AEP’s equipment, and to reduce the frequency of bird-caused outages.
+We completed our Plan in 2013.

-We take avian protection into account when we design and engineer new facilities.
-When birds interact with electrical equipment and cause outages, it impacts service to our customers.
-For example, the design of the BOLD® transmission line is shorter in stature than traditional transmission lines and structures.
-Benefits of this design include reduced nesting because of the curved arm, and reductions in both collisions and electrocutions because of the lower tower height, the curved arm and the more compact design of the lines compared to traditional transmission lines and structures.
+We consider avian protection when we design and engineer new facilities.
+When birds interact with electrical equipment and cause outages, it affects our customers, too.
+For example, a benefit of the design of the BOLD® transmission line is fewer occurrences of nesting and reductions in both collisions and electrocutions because of the lower tower height, the curved arm and the more compact design of the lines compared to traditional transmission lines and structures.

-AEP manages interactions between birds and power lines through a system-wide program across our 11-state service territory, where a wide variety of bird species can be found.
-Currently, AEP’s primary challenge is on larger species that are more likely to be electrocuted in substations and on poles, or to collide with towers and lines.
+AEP manages interactions between birds and power lines through a systemwide plan across our 11-state service territory.
+Today, our primary challenge is larger species, which are more likely to be electrocuted in substations and on poles, or to collide with towers and lines.

 The Plan has several key components:

-- Employee training and compliance – We educate our employees and provide training on compliance with all federal and state laws.
-Our goal is to be proactive in preventing bird collisions and electrocutions.
+- Employee training and compliance – Educate and train employees on compliance requirements to proactively prevent bird collisions and electrocutions.

-- Construction design standards and mortality reduction measures – We have a process to incorporate bird safety into the design of new lines and facilities with bird safety in mind.
+- Construction design standards and mortality reduction measures – Design new lines and facilities with bird safety in mind.

-- Nest management and avian enhancement options – Adopt the use of safety tactics to keep birds away from wires such as installing a dedicated de-energized pole for bird nesting.
+- Nest management and avian enhancement options – Adopt the use of safety tactics to keep birds away from wires such as installing a de-energized pole for bird nesting.

-- Avian reporting systems and risk assessment methodologies – We continue to improve our monitoring and reporting capabilities to allow us to be more proactive.
+- Avian reporting systems and risk assessment methodologies – Continuously improve our monitoring and reporting capabilities.

-- Public education – We promote the need for migratory bird and habitat conservation and work cooperatively with federal and state agencies and nonprofit organizations.
+- Public education – Promote the need for migratory bird and habitat conservation, working cooperatively with federal and state agencies and nonprofits.

 - Habitat Conservation Plans

-AEP’s infrastructure modernization program requires balancing business needs with environmental protection.
-With the magnitude of our construction activities, it is inevitable that we will come in contact with, or potentially have an impact on, a range of species.
-One way we are addressing this is by working with the U.S. Fish and Wildlife Service (USFWS) to establish Habitat Conservation Plans (HCP).
+AEP’s grid modernization program requires balancing business needs with environmental protection.
+With the magnitude of our construction activities, it is conceivable that we will come into contact with, or potentially have an impact on, a range of species.
+One way we are addressing this is by working with the USFWS to establish Habitat Conservation Plans (HCP).

 - Monarch Butterfly Conservation Plan

 In August 2014, the USFWS received a petition to list the monarch butterfly under the Endangered Species Act (ESA) due to its notable decline in recent years.
-In December 2014, the agency made an initial finding that a status review was appropriate and it is currently gathering information to determine whether the monarch butterfly needs protection, a decision is due by the end of 2020 on listing it as threatened or endangered.
+After finding it appropriate to review whether the monarch butterfly needs protection, a decision is due by the end of 2020 on listing it as threatened or endangered.

-During the summer, monarchs can be found throughout the United States, particularly in areas where milkweed, their host plant, is available.
+During the summer, monarchs are found throughout the United States, particularly in areas where milkweed, their host plant, is available.
 Each year, monarchs undertake a multi-generational migration of thousands of miles to and from overwintering and breeding areas.
 These areas significantly overlap AEP’s generation and transmission network.

-An ESA listing for the butterfly could affect our ability to build new or replace old infrastructure as well as impact vegetation maintenance activities.
-We are well-positioned to participate in an effort to manage habitat within our right-of-way (ROW) corridors to help the butterfly and avoid an endangered species listing.
+An ESA listing for the butterfly could affect our ability to build new or replace old infrastructure, and affect our vegetation maintenance activities.
+We are well-positioned to participate in an effort to manage habitat within our right-of-way (ROW) corridors to help the butterfly and avoid the impacts of a possible listing.

-As a result, we have joined a conservation initiative with the USFWS to develop a Candidate Conservation Agreement with Assurances (CCAA).
+As a result, we joined a conservation initiative with the USFWS to develop a Candidate Conservation Agreement with Assurances (CCAA).
 A CCAA is a formal agreement between the USFWS and one or more parties to address the conservation needs of a candidate species before the species becomes listed as endangered or threatened.
-Property managers voluntarily commit to conservation actions that will help stabilize or restore the species and avoid a listing.
+Property managers voluntarily commit to conservation actions that will help stabilize or restore the species and possibly avoid a listing.
 AEP continues to coordinate with the University of Illinois-Chicago, as well as other power companies, oil and gas companies and state departments of transportation on the development of the collaborative monarch CCAA, which was finalized in April 2020.

 We value and practice environmental stewardship and conservation across our service territory.
-Whether through reclaiming former industrial land for outdoor recreation areas such as nature trails and campsites, to integrating conservation measures into new and rebuilt transmission lines, AEP takes steps to preserve our natural ecosystem, especially as we grow our business.
+Whether through reclaiming former industrial land for outdoor recreation areas such as nature trails and campsites or integrating conservation measures into new and rebuilt transmission lines, AEP takes steps to preserve the natural ecosystem as we grow our business.

-During Pollinator Week (June 18-24), AEP joined other power companies across the country to raise awareness about the crucial role of pollinators in flower and plant fertilization, and about our efforts to facilitate pollinator population growth through vegetation management.
+During Pollinator Week (June 17-23), AEP joined other power companies across the country to raise awareness about the crucial role of pollinators in flower and plant fertilization and about our efforts to facilitate pollinator population growth through vegetation management.
 We highlighted Pollinator Week through social and internal media and organized an educational lobby event at AEP’s headquarters.
 We provided anecdotes, photos and information on how AEP supports pollinators throughout our 11-state service territory.
-In addition to social media posts, numerous photographs were displayed on the large interactive video screens in in our headquarters lobby in Columbus, Ohio.
-We will continue to participate in this effort in 2019.

 - Right-of-Way Conservation